omares/nix-homelab/readme.md

 ## Proxmox VM Templates

-A few Proxmox VM templates generated using [nixos-generators](https://github.com/nix-community/nixos-generators) are available.
+The flake offers packages that generate Proxmox VM templates using [nixos-generators](https://github.com/nix-community/nixos-generators).
-The resulting `vma` files can be directly imported into Proxmox and used, eliminating the need to install NixOS and configure a VM manually.
+The resulting `vma` files can be directly imported into Proxmox and used, eliminating the need to manually configure a VM and install NixOS.
 Please note the EFI secure boot complications that need to be handled when not using the [deploy-image](bin/deploy-image) script.

 ### Available Templates

+The templates use an [enhanced format](./modules/virtualisation/format/proxmox-enhanced.nix) based on the Nixpkgs [Proxmox image](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/virtualisation/proxmox-image.nix#L1).
+This enhanced template enables the creation of SCSI disks and other smaller improvements.

 #### proxmox-x86-optimized
 Optimized VM template for x86_64 systems that aligns with the hardware of my main Proxmox host.

-- Custom NixOS generator format based on the Nixpkgs [Proxmox image](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/virtualisation/proxmox-image.nix#L1)
 - Machine: q35 (PCIe-based architecture)
 - Storage: SCSI with optimizations (discard, I/O thread, SSD) for optimal M.2 storage usage
 - Cloud-init enabled